A hiking tour between the mountains and the sea

-Landscape and the flora and fauna of Sicily
+Landscape of Sicily

 It’s hardly flat on Sicily – the island consists of more than 80% mountain and hill country.
 Originally, the island was covered in many forests, but many have been cleared over time.
 But don’t worry!
 Despite the reduction in forest areas, the island hosts an incredible wealth of diverse and beautiful plant species, many unique and only found there.
 There area also a variety of colourful corals, exotic fish and crustaceans in the sea.
 There are three species of tortoise here, keep your eyes peeled, you might catch a glimpse!

 Mount Etna is the largest and most active volcano in Europe.
 This is not to be overlooked, because again and again clouds of smoke rise from the crater.
 Nevertheless, the highest mountain in Sicily is a mighty sight.
 In darker light conditions the lava shines deep red and orange inside the volcano.
 The giant is very special.
 In Greek and Roman mythology, the volcano plays an important role.
 It is there as a workshop for Hephaestus (Roman Vulcanus), god of fire and blacksmithing.